 Students are registered for the whole session only and not for one or other of the terms.
-The only regular registration day for the Academic Year 1995-96 in the Faculty of Law is Tuesday, September 5.
+The last day to register for the Academic Year 1996-97 is August 30, 1996.
 Late registration requires the approval of the Dean of the Faculty, and payment of an extra fee.

 There is an internal photocopying fee of \$40.00 charged to each student for each year of the programme.